 E. C. Stakman’s retirement - a new era begins

 In 1953 E.C.
 Stakman retires as Head of the Department of Plant Pathology (mandatory at age 65).
 He retains an office in the Department and remains engaged.
-Stakman is in great demand as a speaker and as Rockefeller Foundation consultant, especially to the Mexican Program.
+Stakman is in great demand as a speaker and as Rockefeller Foundation's consultant, especially to the Mexican Program.
 Friends of Dr. Stakman create and fund the E.C.
 Stakman Award.
 The funding is in the form of a permanent endowment and enables the E.C.
 Stakman Award to be given in perpetuity.
 The E.C.
-Stakman Award will become the Department’s highest and most prestigious award.
+Stakman Award eventually becomes the Department’s highest and most prestigious award.

 Dr. Jonas J. Christensen, another Stakman protégé, is appointed Head of the Department of Plant Pathology.
-Stakman’s influence and the social and intellectual culture he produced begin to change.
-In addition to changing leadership styles, the funding of research changes and the power of headships diminish.
+Stakman’s influence and the social and intellectual culture he had produced begin to change.
+In addition to changing leadership styles, the funding of research changes and the power of headship diminishes.
 The National Science Foundation (NSF) begins to directly award grants to individual faculty and groups of faculty.
 This profoundly changes the direction of research and indirectly the head’s control in departments with NSF funding.

-NSF’s mission is, ” to promote the progress of science; to advance the national health, prosperity, and welfare; and to secure the national defense."
-In Minnesota, NSF’s funding priorities align mainly with the plant physiologists in the Department.
+The NSF’s mission is "to promote the progress of science; to advance the national health, prosperity, and welfare; and to secure the national defense," and in Minnesota, the NSF’s funding priorities align mainly with the plant physiologists in the Department.
 The Department Head is no longer the Principal Investigator on every grant.
-Other granting agencies will follow NSF’s lead.
-Eventually even the USDA goes to direct competitive grant funding of faculty directly.
-The culture of the Department, and departments of plant pathology nationwide, changes as new research groups of non-administrative faculty are formed.
-This type of funding is called ‘soft money’ funding since the grants are usually of short-term, (two-three year duration) and must be rewritten and reapproved for renewal.
-Only ‘hard money’ for plant breeding programs funded by noncompetitive grants and a few other 'legislative special’ research funds now go solely through department heads.
+Other granting agencies will follow the NSF’s lead.
+Eventually even the USDA goes to direct competitive grant funding of faculty.
+The culture of the Department, and departments of plant pathology nationwide change as new research groups of non-administrative faculty are formed.
+This type of funding is called ‘soft money’ funding since the grants are usually short-term, (two-three year duration) and must be rewritten and reapproved for renewal.
+Only ‘hard money’ is for plant breeding programs funded by noncompetitive grants and a few other 'legislative special’ research funds now go solely through department heads.